sveltia/sveltia-cms/README.md

 - The GitLab backend requires GitLab 16.3 or later.
 - We plan to provide partial compatibility with now-discontinued Static CMS, such as the [KeyValue widget](https://staticjscms.netlify.app/docs/widget-keyvalue).
 - Found a compatibility issue or other missing feature?
-Let us know by [filing an issue](https://github.com/sveltia/sveltia-cms/issues/new).
+[Let us know](https://github.com/sveltia/sveltia-cms/issues/new).

 ## Getting started